alematic/PIPOline/readme.txt

 Input:
 --backbone_path (path towards the )
---MCS_start_ind (index of the first nucleotide of the backbone present in the MCS, counted from 1) --MCS_end_ind (index of the first nucleotide of the backbone present in the MCS, counted from 1) --min_homology (minimal number of basepairs around the cusite used for integration) --alpha (ratio between the homology piece used for integration and the homology piece used for pop-out) --Gene_path (path towards the fasta file with gene sequence. gene sequence should be in (ORF +- 1000 bp) format)
+--MCS_start_ind (index of the first nucleotide of the backbone present in the MCS, counted from 1) --MCS_end_ind (index of the first nucleotide of the backbone present in the MCS, counted from 1) # index of the last nt?\
+--min_homology (minimal number of basepairs around the cusite used for integration) --alpha (ratio between the homology piece used for integration and the homology piece used for pop-out) --Gene_path (path towards the fasta file with gene sequence. gene sequence should be in (ORF +- 1000 bp) format)